Canadians love outdoors. At least half of them, who can’t wait to get their outdoor belongings every weekend and scatter to various destinations.

 After about 10 km in the Beaver Basin, we headed straight to the Munising Marina, hoping for happy winds and a tranquil evening.
 Wish granted, we happily purchased our new tickets and headed to the boarding line.
 We couldn’t stop noticing everyone’s excitement, while a sailor was asking people where they were from.

-Part 1 – Munising – Munising and Miners Waterfalls
+Around Huron Lake in 8 days: Best of UP, Part 1 – Munising – Munising and Miners Waterfalls

 We left behind the soggy morning at Tahquamenon Falls, and by the time we arrived in Munising the clouds were letting the sun show up in the sky.
 We headed straight to the marina, where we had the evening cruise booked in advance, ready to enjoy the sunset and the Pictured Rocks.
 Even though the sky was not without clouds, the weather was beautiful, and we didn’t expect to hear that the evening cruise is cancelled due to rough waters.
 Jaw dropped, really?
 Yes, the boat cruise can be cancelled anytime and without notice, as the weather is unpredictable on Lake Superior.